gardener/gardener/docs/concepts/resource-manager.md

 The mode for a resource can be specified with the `resources.gardener.cloud/mode` annotation.
 The annotation should be specified in the encoded resource manifest in the Secret that is referenced by the `ManagedResource`.

-#### Skipping Health Check

-If a resource in the `ManagedResource` is annotated with `resources.gardener.cloud/skip-health-check=true`, then the resource will be skipped during health checks by the health controller.
-The `ManagedResource` conditions will not reflect the health condition of this resource anymore.
-The `ResourcesProgressing` condition will also be set to `False`.

 #### Resource Class and Reconcilation Scope

 By default, the `gardener-resource-manager` controller watches for `ManagedResource`s in all namespaces.